Katyusha-ski/KatyushaPJ/Assets/Script/HuongDan/HUONG_DAN_SAVE_LOAD_SYSTEM.md

     // Check inventory instance
     if (Inventory.Instance == null)
     {
-        Debug.LogError("?
-Inventory instance was not found!");
+        Debug.LogError("Inventory instance was not found!");
         return;
     }